The thesis proposal

 At the conclusion of research, the candidate shall submit a thesis for examination.
 This will occur after receiving an indication from the supervisor that the thesis is acceptable for submission.

-However, a candidate is not debarred from submission without the supervisor's approval.
+However, a candidate is barred from submission without the supervisor's approval.
 The candidate must inform the Doctoral Degrees Board Officer in writing of his/her intention.

 Please complete the Notice of Intention to Submit a PhD Thesis form.